kottans/mock-repo/README.md

 - Web Development (both _Front and Back-end Development_)

 Wishing everyone interesting and effective journey on this course.
+#Hi, this is my second comment,
+I am very happy that it is possibl to add it through linux

 ## Hi All!
 My name is *Valeriia*.
 I've just joined to the course.
 Hope, that's not late.